stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 [2021-11-01 ..
 2021-11-30]
 ```

-As you can see, we had to implement the Haskell code by ourselfs.
+As you can see, we had to implement the Haskell code by ourselves.
 Why are
 we setting the last day to always be 31st if some months have less than 31
 days?
 Could be crossing your mind right now.
 That’s because `fromGregorian`
-clips the values to be correct for each month, but not, what is
+clips the values to be correct for each month, but now, what is
 `fromGregorian`?
 Well that’s exactly what we wanted to avoid when using
 the `time` library, to avoid using some functions that we really don't know
 what their purpose is.